In this article

 Similarly, an increase in accounts receivable would show up on a balance sheet as an asset, but it would be deducted from net income when calculating operating cash flow, since there it has not yet translated to cash.
 On the other hand, an increase in accounts payable would be added, since the company still has the cash.

-As a company grows over time, it can be even more important to keep a close eye on cash flow from operating activities.
+As a company grows over time, it can be even more important to manage cash flow from operating activities.
 It’s hard to expand operations if you don’t have the cash on hand to pay for additional employees or inventory.
 Plus, as costs increase and billing cycles potentially extend, making sure the company always has enough cash on hand can prevent potentially significant problems down the road.

 Public companies must report their operating cash flow as part of the statement of cash flows filed as part of their quarterly and annual reports filed with the Securities and Exchange Commission (SEC).
 Investors and analysts look closely at these numbers when evaluating a company.